Michael Eugene Oros: Arrest and trial

 In March 1982, RCMP returned to the lake to arrest Michael, who had travelled back to his cabin for the winter.
 Two plainclothes officers arrested Michael at the door of his cabin, being watched by a hidden sharpshooter.
-Inside the cabin, items belonging to Gunther were found including Gunther's pistol, camera, and building material.
+Inside the cabin, items belonging to Gunther were found including Gunther's .357 Magnum revolver, camera, and building material.
 Oros was flown to the RCMP detachment in Atlin, where he was charged with the theft of the boat from 1979.
 He was then flown to the RCMP detachment in Terrace, where an undercover officer posed as a criminal to try to get Oros to admit to Lischy's murder, but this was unsuccessful in getting Oros to admit anything other than that he did know Lischy.
 After a brief hearing, Oros was ordered to be sent to Vancouver for a psychiatric evaluation, much to his dismay.
 He became very uncooperative, spitting in the face of an officer and destroying his cell, having to be physically restrained by Cpl.
 Michael Buday.
 During his psychiatric evaluation in Vancouver, Oros was diagnosed with Paranoid schizophrenia, but was found fit to stand trial.
 In August 1982, the judge acquitted him of all charges and he was released.